Jim Hunt (columnist): Harold Ballard

 Jim Hunt had many run-ins with Toronto Maple Leafs owner Harold Ballard.
 It was Hunt that gave Harold Ballard the nickname Pal Hal, which would be the title of Dick Beddoes biography about Ballard.
-The first notable incident with Ballard took place as a rebuttal towards Hunt’s comments about the Toronto Maple Leafs.
+The first notable incident with Ballard took place as a rebuttal towards Hunt's comments about the Toronto Maple Leafs.
 Ballard went on the air after the next Maple Leafs game and called Hunt a bastard.
 He then told TV host Dave Hodge that his comments were about someone whose last name starts with one of the first three letters of the alphabet.
 Hodge responded by saying Jim Bunt.
 Ballard responded by saying the name started with the letter C.

-When Hunt worked for the Toronto Sun newspaper, Hunt was asked to attend Harold Ballard’s 85th birthday.
-The birthday was on 30 July 1988 and held at Ballard’s cottage in Thunder Beach.
+When Hunt worked for the Toronto Sun newspaper, Hunt was asked to attend Harold Ballard's 85th birthday.
+The birthday was on 30 July 1988 and held at Ballard's cottage in Thunder Beach.
 Hunt attended the party with a female photographer called Veronica Milne.
 Hunt and Milne got lost on the way to the party and arrived an hour late.
 Upon their arrival, Ballard responded by saying, "Hunt, I know why you’re late.
 You were humping her in the back seat of the car."

 Grey Cup

-He holds the distinction of having attended every Grey Cup game between 1949 and 1999.
-Every year, for as long as sportswriters can recall, Toronto Sun columnist Jim Hunt asked the most critical question at the coaches' press conference during Grey Cup week.

-"What is your position on your players having sex the night before the Grey Cup game?" he would ask the coaches, always eliciting good-natured laughter from his colleagues.
-So entrenched is this quirky tradition, that when he couldn't attend the last few Grey Cups, another journalist stood up to pose the question in his absence.
+Jim attended every Grey Cup game between 1949 and 1999.
+During the press conference before the start of the Grey Cup, he would ask the head coaches their opinion on players having sex before the championship game.
+This became an annual tradition.
+When he couldn't attend the last few Grey Cups, another journalist stood up to pose the question in his absence.

 He was inducted into the Canadian Football Hall of Fame in 1987.